c4arl0s/10DistributedWorkflows/README.md

 $ cd ../
 ```

-I am going to follow the same pattern name used for all contributors, like RysGitTutorialMarysRepository and RysGitTutorialRepository, giving the name RysGitTutorialJohnsRepository
+I am going to follow the same pattern name used for all contributors, like **RysGitTutorialMarysRepository** and **RysGitTutorialRepository**, giving the name **RysGitTutorialJohnsRepository

 ```console
 Fri Jun 19 ~/iOS